|

 Consists of photographs of the people and places in Lamb County, Texas

 (1900-1968).
-It also contains photographs of the Lamb County Historical Marker, which is
+It also contains photographs of the Lamb County Historical Marker,

 Lambert, Joseph A.

-Photograph collection, 1926-1935
+Photograph Collection, 1926-1935

 10 copy prints